On Quasiconvexity and Relative Hyperbolic Structures: Quasigeodesics and Hyperbolically embedded subgroups

-\begin{corollary} \cite[Theorem 1.5]{Os06-3} Let $H$ be a hyperbolically embedded into $(G, \mc P)$.
-Then $H$ is a hyperbolic group, and $H$ is quasiconvex in $(G, \mc P)$. \end{corollary} \begin{proof} By Theorem~\ref{thm:hyp-emb-char}, the Cayley graph of $H$ with respect to the finite generating set $Y$ is quasi-isometrically embedded into the hyperbolic space $\Gamma(G, \mathcal{P}, S)$.
-Therefore $H$ is a hyperbolic group.
-The bounded coset penetration property, Definition~\ref{BCP}, implies that phase vertices of geodesics in $\Gamma(G, \mathcal{P}, S)$ with endpoints in $H$ stay closed to quasigeodesics inside $H$ with respect to the metric $dist_S$.
-Therefore $H$ is quasiconvex in $(G, \mc P)$. \end{proof}
+\begin{corollary}\cite[Theorem 1.5]{Os06-3} Let $P$ be a hyperbolically embedded into $(G, \mc H)$.
+Then $P$ is a hyperbolic group, and $P$ is quasiconvex subgroup of $(G, \mc H)$. \end{corollary} \begin{proof} By Theorem~\ref{thm:hyp-emb-char}, $P$ has a finite generating set $Y$.
+Without loss of generality, assume that $Y \subset X$.
+Then the Cayley graph of $\Gamma (P, Y)$ is quasi-isometrically embedded into the hyperbolic space $\Gamma(G, X\cup \mc H)$, and therefore $P$ is a hyperbolic group.
+Since geodesics in $\Gamma (P, Y)$ are $(\lambda, c)$-quasi-geodesics in $\Gamma(G, X\cup \mc H)$, Theorem~\ref{thm:BCP-countable} implies that vertices of geodesics in $\Gamma(G, X\cup \mc H)$ with endpoints in $P$ stay closed to elements of $P$ with respect to $\dist$.
+Therefore $P$ is quasiconvex in $(G, \mc H)$. \end{proof}